How Much Do You Know about Wheat Flour Classification?

 - White flour: The finely ground endosperm of the wheat kernel.

-- All-purpose flour: White flour milled from hard wheat or a blend of hard and soft wheat.
+- All-purpose flour: White flour milled from hard wheat or a blend of hard and soft wheat by wheat flour mill plant.
 It gives the best results for a variety of products, including some yeast breads, quick breads, cakes, cookies, pastries and noodles.
 All-purpose flour is usually enriched and may be bleached or unbleached.
 Bleaching will not affect nutrient value.
 Different brands will vary in performance.
 Protein content varies from 8-11 percent.

 - Bread flour: White flour that is a blend of hard, high protein wheat and has greater gluten strength and protein content than all-purpose flour.
 Unbleached and in some cases conditioned with ascorbic acid, bread flour is milled primarily for commercial bakers, but is available at most grocery stores.
 Protein varies from 12-14 percent.

 - Cake flour: Fine-textured, silky flour milled from soft wheats with low protein content.
 It is used to make cakes, cookies, crackers, quick breads and some types of pastry.
 Cake flour has a greater percentage of starch and less protein, which keeps cakes and pastries tender and delicate.
 Protein varies from 7-9 percent.

 - Self-rising flour: Also referred to as phosphate flour, a convenience product made by adding salt and leavening to all-purpose flour.
 It is commonly used in biscuits and quick breads, bur is not recommended for yeast breads.
 One cup of self-rising flour contains 1 ½ teaspoons baking powder and ½ teaspoon salt.
 Self-rising can be substituted for all-purpose flour by reducing salt and baking powder according to these proportions.